lyfljw/Finding-Pipelines/readme.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-1111

 My pipeline consisted of 5 steps.
+All steps are clearly commented in the code.
+Here is a brief introduction of the main idea.
-First, I converted the images to grayscale, then I ....
+1. Convert the images to gray images.
+2. Apply GaussianBlur on the gray image to reduce some noise
+3. Apply Canny to

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...